ysoldak/HeadTracker/README.md

 **Nano 33 BLE** is a larger board from Arduino that shall be easier to source.
 There are two variants of this board: "Nano 33 BLE" and "Nano 33 BLE Sense" -- both will work for this project.
 This board has no UF2 bootloader pre-flashed and a debug probe is required to flash UF2 bootloader to it.
 _Recommended for advanced users who have a debug probe (JLink or CMSIS-DAP compatible) and can use it._

 For a long time, Nano 33 BLE was the only board supported.
-It has an additional sensor, magnetometer, that head trackers usually use to eliminate yaw drift.
+It has an additional sensor, magnetometer, that head trackers usually use to eliminate pan drift.
 In practice, however, magnetometer adds more problems than solves.
 Magnetometer is very sensitive to environment and tricky to calibrate properly.
 In this project we do not use magnetometer and have a good zero-configuration automatic continuous gyro calibration instead to solve the drift problem.
 Already after first 5 seconds the calibration is good enough to stop the drift.

 As of now, Nano 33 BLE board does not provide any benefit over XIAO BLE Sense.
 Instead, the later board is actually easier to use, thanks to pre-flashed UF2 bootloader and smaller size.
 In the future, just for fun, magnetometer support can be added but only if we can make calibration automatic and transparent for the user.